 Admission to the St. Louis Science Center is free except for special exhibits.
-The James S. McDonnell Planetarium (tickets required) is the jewel in the crown of the science center and is located in Forest Park; the science center's main building is across Highway 40/Interstate 64 and can be reached by the skybridge, which just adds to the fun.
+The James S. McDonnell Planetarium (free, but tickets required) is the jewel in the crown of the science center and is located in Forest Park; the science center's main building is across Highway 40/Interstate 64 and can be reached by the skybridge, which just adds to the fun.

 Summer hours are 9:30 a.m. to 5:30 p.m.
 Monday through Saturday and 11 a.m. to 5:30 p.m. on Sunday.
 On Thursdays from June to early August, the science center is open until 8 p.m.

 St. Louis' top children's museum, located in the suburb of Kirkwood, has hands-on fun galore for kids of all ages.
 Favorite features include an electrically charged ball you can touch, a giant kaleidoscope wheel, a three-story slide, model trains, and the Poet Tree.

 The Magic House offers free admission for families on the third Friday of the month from 5:30 to 9 p.m.
 From Memorial Day through Labor Day, the Magic House is open from 9:30 a.m. to 5:30 p.m.
 Monday through Thursday and Saturday.
 It's open until 9 p.m. on Friday.
 Sunday hours are from 11 a.m. to 5:30 p.m.